allure-framework/allure-docs/content/overview/helicopterview.md

 # Helicopter view

+May be some funny info like "Who is Allure Report, what magic is in it, and why you may need it" in two words?

 ## Overview

 Entry point for every report would be the 'Overview' page with seven default widgets representing basic characteristics of your project and test environment.

 ![Overview](../images/tab_overview.png)

--   Summary - overall report statistics.
+- 1 - Summary - overall report statistics.

--   [Suites]() - shows tests grouped by suites existing in the project.
+- 2 - [Suites]() - shows tests grouped by suites existing in the project.

--   [Environment]() - information on test environment.
+- 3 - [Environment](../useful_features#environment) - information about tests environment.

--   [Behaviors]() - information on results aggregated according to epics, features and stories.
+- 4 - [Behaviors]() - information about results aggregated according to epics, features and stories.

--   [History Trend]() - if tests accumulated some historical data, it’s trend will be calculated and shown on the graph.
+- 5 - [History Trend]() - if tests accumulated some historical data, it’s trend will be calculated and shown on the graph.

--   [Categories]() - information on test executors that were used to run the tests.

--   [Executors]() - information on test executors that were used to run the tests (see [how to run tests]()).
+- 6 - [Categories](../useful_features#categories) - common information of defects.

+- 7 - [Executors](../quick_start#executors) - information about how results was appeared.

-Home page widgets are draggable and configurable.
-Also, Allure supports it’s own plugin system, so quite different widget layouts are possible (see [how to configure widget]()).
+Home page widgets are [draggable and configurable](../widgets).
+Also, Allure supports it’s own plugin system, so quite different widget layouts are possible.

-Collapsible navigation bar contains tabs with more detailed description of the [test results](), you can see it below.
+Collapsible navigation bar contains tabs with more detailed description of the test results, see below.

 ## Categories

-Categories tab gives you the way to [create custom defects classification]() to apply for test results.
+Categories tab gives you the way to [create custom defects classification](../useful_features#categories) to apply for test results.

 ![Categories](../images/tab_categories.png)

 ## Suites

-On the Suites tab a standard structural representation of executed tests, grouped by suites and classes can be found.
+On the Suites tab a standard structural representation of executed tests, grouped by [suites]() and classes can be found.

 ![Suites](../images/tab_suites.png)